canjs/can-connect-ndjson/docs/can-connect-ndjson.md

 Learn about using the [`fetch API`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) with NDJSON and `ReadableStreams` [here]().

 ## Parsing a stream of NDJSON to a stream of JS Objects
-Learn about how we parse the NDJSON stream into a ReadableStream of JS objects using the `can-ndjson-stream` module [here](./can-ndjson-stream.html).
+Learn about how we parse the NDJSON stream into a ReadableStream of JS objects using [can-ndjson-stream `can-ndjson-stream`].

 ## Creating an NDJSON service using Express
-Checkout the [this tutorial]() or the [can-ndjson-stream](./can-ndjson-stream.html#CreatinganNDJSONstreamservicewithNodeJS_) module documentation.
+Checkout the [this tutorial]() or the [can-ndjson-stream#CreatinganNDJSONstreamservicewithNodeJS_ `can-ndjson-stream`] module documentation.